Employer Of Record Burundi | INS Global

 Burundi observes 11 public holidays where employees are entitled to a paid day off.
 Working on these holidays usually also involves a higher hourly rate.

 Employers must comply with various labor laws and regulations to avoid costly penalties and fines.
-Collaborating with an experienced EOR in Burundi ensures compliance during seamless expansion.
+Collaborating with an experienced Employer of Record in Burundi ensures compliance during seamless expansion.

 Certainly!
 INS Global helps recruit and manage a diverse workforce, making hiring Burundi citizens and foreigners simple.